 - 1/3 cup plain non-fat Greek yogurt

-- Place halved bell peppers in a lightly greased baking dish and set aside.
+- Preheat oven to 350° F. Place the halved bell peppers in a lightly greased baking dish and set aside.